geomarker-io/riseup_geomarker_pipeline/README.md

 - `/data` is for any output data associated with a participant *and/or* the raw hospital admissions file; this entire directory will always be git ignored
 - `/data-raw` is for raw (e.g., violations spreadsheet) or intermediate data products (e.g., daily AQI) that are tracked using git
+- `Makefile` defines the pipeline, see high level targets there